Field Guide to the Deep History Coast

 Middle and Upper Pleistocene glaciation

-There have been numerous cold oscillations of climate but only two glacial episodes are known to have affected Norfolk.
-The greatest of them is named the Anglian Glaciation and is equivalent to to the Elsterian of the northern Continent and correlates with Marine Isotope Stage 12.
+There have been numerous cold oscillations of climate but only two glacial episodes are known to have directly affected Norfolk.
+The greatest of them is named the Anglian Glaciation and is equivalent to to the Elsterian of the northern European continent and correlates with Marine Isotope Stage 12 (MIS 12).
 At it greatest extent the whole county was ice-covered and at its limit the icesheet reached as far south as the London suburbs of Finchley and Hornchurch.
-Several distinct tills are recognised in north Norfolk but recent research has confirmed that they all belong to the same Anglian stage, which lasted some 50,000 years and finished around 424,000 years ago.
+Several distinct tills are recognised in north Norfolk but recent research using OSL dating (optically stimulated luminescence) has confirmed that they all belong to the same Anglian stage, which lasted some 50,000 years and finished around 424,000 years ago.
 The last glacial period, called the Devensian, began 120,000 years ago but only produced extensive icesheets in Britain around the glacial maximum about 26,500 to 20,000 years ago.
 Ice only got into the very northwest corner of Norfolk leaving a thin pale coloured till but it was responsible for diverting the River Stiffkey.

 D. Brand1, S.J.
 Booth and J. Rose, 2002.
 Late Devensian glaciation, ice-dammed lake and river diversion, Stiffkey, north Norfolk, England.
 Proceedings of the Yorkshire Geological Society Vol. 54, pp.35-46.